 On Sunday, parents arrive onsite at 1:00pm for debriefing with our volunteers, then reunite with their kids and everyone participates in the short closing ceremony is at 2:30pm.
 All campers and families leave immediately following.

 The camp is held at Camp Wooten State Park, near Pomeroy, Washington.

 Camp Erin is named in memory of Erin Metcalf, who developed liver cancer at the age of 15.

 Karen and Jamie Moyer, founders of The Moyer Foundation, met Erin during Spring Training in 1998, and they developed a special friendship with Erin and her family.
 In June of 2000, when Erin died at the age of 17, the Moyers wished to honor Erin’s memory and her caring spirit.

 Because Erin hadsuch a desire to help other children, the Moyers felt that a grief camp for children would be an appropriate tribute to her.

 The Moyer Foundation was established in July 2000 by Major League All-Star pitcher Jamie Moyer and his wife, Karen.
 The Foundation’s mission is to provide comfort and support to children and families enduring a time of profound physical, emotional or financial distress.Camp Erin is the Foundation’s largest and furthest reaching initiative.
 The Moyer Foundation partners with healthcare and bereavement organizations in local communities to help fund, develop and grow Camp Erin nationwide.
 For more information visit www.moyerfoundation.org.

 All forms are PDF fillable forms now!
 Form fields may not display, depending on which internet browser you use.
-You may need to download the form to fill out the information, but you can sign it electronically and send it back to us immediately.
+You may need to download the form to fill out the information, but you can sign it electronically.
+Please email completed forms to email@example.com.

 Camp Erin of the Lewis-Clark Valley is operated by the Willow Center, Inc., a nonprofit 501(c) (3) organization.